Ce1er/dotfiles/README.md

 polychromatic: sets lighting for razer devices
 gthumb: easy way to set tags for wallpapers
 wayvnc: use a second monitor through a vnc connection
+kitty: terminal emulator, if a different one is used some files in `~/.config/hypr/` need to be changed as using kitty is assumed
 ```

 ## Wallpaper